microsoft/pai/examples/kafka/README.md

 2.The "zookeeper.connect" port is the port you have already set in "/conf/zoo.cfg".

-3.If you can't start the kafka server, it might due to you haven't started the zookeeper server or you haven't set the correct port.
+3.If you can't start the kafka server, it might because you haven't started the zookeeper server or you haven't set the correct port.

 Make your logical code
 ---